 UK Visa Application Process for Ukrainian Refugees

-We describe the 3 visa schemes (Family, Extension and Homes for Ukraine) available to those fleeing the war in Ukraine on this webpage: Ukrainian Refugee UK Visa Types.
-We advise reading this first to understand which visa type is the most suitable for your circumstances.
+We describe the current visa schemes available to those fleeing the war in Ukraine on this webpage: Ukrainian Refugee UK Visa Types.
+Basically, the only visa now open is the Homes for Ukraine visa.

-For Homes for Ukraine, we also describe some options for finding a host or sponsor, or a Ukrainian to sponsor, on this webpage: Finding a UK Sponsor.
+For Homes for Ukraine, we also describe some options for finding a sponsor, or a Ukrainian to sponsor, on this webpage: Finding a UK Sponsor.

 Here, we describe some key points about the actual visa application and decision process.